wasurocks/PowerStats/README.md

 # PowerStats
-Useful tools for descriptive statistics and more using simple python and scipy
+Useful tools for descriptive statistics and more using simple python and scipy.
+Created to automate tedious processes in Probability and Statistics for Engineers (2182203)

 - **DescriptiveStats:**
   - Tools to help analyze sample datapoints by reporting basic statistical values (e.g. sample s.d.) up to plotting graphs (e.g. stem-and-leaf)